“Will I ever succeed?”

 We’re not here to wish for you to fail.

-We wish you to succeed.
+We wish you success.

 But if the option of failure prevents you from taking action, you should realize that failure is not such a bad thing, after all.